-The hunt for Caravaggio’s stolen “Nativity” painting may just be the most high-profile art crime of the 20th century.
+The hunt for Caravaggio’s stolen painting of the nativity scene may just be the most high-profile art crime of the 20th century.

-One stormy night in 1969, an altarpiece painted by Italian master Michelangelo Merisi da Caravaggio was stolen from the Oratory of San Lorenzo in Palermo, Sicily.
-Called the Nativity with San Lorenzo and San Francesco, experts estimate its value at US$20 million.
-It is on the list of the FBI’s “most-wanted stolen works of art”; it is believed members of the the Cosa Nostra (the Sicilian Mafia) were involved in the theft.
+One stormy night in October 1969, an altarpiece painted by Italian master Michelangelo Merisi da Caravaggio was stolen from the Oratory of San Lorenzo in Palermo, Sicily.
+The painting was cut from its place on the altar wall, a task that would have required more than one thief and many believe members of the Cosa Nostra (the Sicilian Mafia) were involved with the theft.
+Called the Nativity with San Lorenzo and San Francesco, it had hung at the Oratory for 350 years and experts estimate its value at US$20 million.
+It is on the list of the FBI’s ‘most-wanted stolen works of art’.

 Caravaggio: Artist, Genius, Murderer